Mark Shelton (footballer)

+Shelton came through the ranks at Burton Albion, signing his first professional contract in May 2015.
+He continued his career in non-League, initially with Ilkeston and Alfreton Town.
+He signed for Salford City and won two back-to-back promotions with the Ammies.
+In his third season, Shelton had loan spells with Woking and Hartlepool United.
+After impressing with Hartlepool, he signed a permanent deal with them.
+In his first full season with the club, he won promotion via the play-offs.
+In January 2023, Shelton moved to Oldham Athletic.
+At the end of his second season with Oldham, Shelton moved to Barnet.
+In the 2024–25 season, Shelton was a member of the Barnet squad that won the National League title.

 Career

 Burton Albion

 Shelton came through the youth teams at Burton Albion before being awarded a professional contract with the club in May 2015.

 In January 2016 he joined Loughborough Dynamo on loan until the end of the season.
 On his return from the loan he was released by the club.

-Ilkeston
+Non-League

 He then joined Ilkeston in June 2016.

-Alfreton Town

 In November 2016 he joined Alfreton Town.

 Salford City

 In June 2017 he joined Salford City after the clubs agreed a fee.
 In a 3–1 win against Boreham Wood, Shelton scored a goal which would later be voted as Salford's goal of the season.
-On 11 May 2019, Shelton was a substitute in the 68th minute for Salford in their 3–0 play-off Final win against AFC Fylde at Wembley.
+On 11 May 2019, Shelton was a substitute in the 68th minute for Salford in their 3–0 play-off final win against AFC Fylde at Wembley.
 After two seasons helping the club to successive promotions to the English Football League, he made his league debut for the club on 3 August 2019 in the club's first game in the league against Stevenage.